kjsp507/4180-Project-Spring-2023/README.md

 Commands from the BLE mobile app can be used to interact with the device’s features.
 BLE using serial to communicate with mbed.
 In case losing wireless BLE connection, mbed also can be control with hard wired RPG and Pushbuttons.

-Triggers raised by the system’s inputs (temperature readings and pressing a Bluetooth and/or physical button) are used to generate HTTP  **GET web request** to trigger push to a user’s mobile phone via a notification.
+Triggers raised by the system’s inputs (temperature readings and pressing a Bluetooth and/or physical button) are used to generate  **HTTP GET web request** to trigger push to a user’s mobile phone via a notification.
 The Bluetooth/physical pushbutton trigger also interacts with an WiFi smart swtich remote desk lamp to turn it on an off.
 This is done by sending commands through to an online digital automation platform (IFTTT) from the mbed.
 The Mbed sends a HTTP GET web request to trigger an event with an Event that has up to 3 JSON values using a TCP socket to IFTTT.

-After certain temperature, mbed will send HTTP web request to IFTTT server with event name "temperature warning" with current temperature JSON value .
+After temperature reach certain temperature, mbed will send HTTP web request to IFTTT server with event name "tempWarning" with current temperature JSON value .
 It will trigger to send notification to user's mobile phone.
-User is using WiFi smart switch to turn on/off the desk lamp.
-When mbed send turn on light trigger to IFTTT server, it send web request with event name "turnOnLight".
-After, IFTTT server will send other web request to WiFi smart swtich which control the desk lamp.
+When user pressing a Bluetooth and/or physical button, mbed send turn on light trigger to IFTTT server.
+It sends HTTP GET web request with event name "turnOnLight".
+After that, IFTTT server will send other web request to WiFi smart swtich which control the desk lamp.
 Then, smart switch will turn on/off the relay inside of board.

 ![image](https://user-images.githubusercontent.com/70723673/235715536-a0114115-be8c-4341-812a-18725f609a20.png)